 - 1 bunch (16 oz/1 lb) asparagus

 - ½ teaspoon salt

 - 2 twists black pepper

 - 2 cloves garlic crushed, or 1 teaspoon garlic powder

-- 4 wedges lemon (optional)
+- 4 wedges lemon (for serving)

-- Arrange in air fryer basket (can overlap) and air fry for 8 minutes.
+- Arrange in air fryer basket (they can overlap) and air fry for 8 minutes.
 Move them around halfway through cooking.Note: cooking time varies based on the air fryer, so keep an eye on them.
 They are cooked when crisp on the outside and tender on the inside.

-If you liked this recipe, you might also like:
+If you liked this recipe, you might also like the following: